INTERMEDIARIES & REINSURANCE

 Section 6.
-Multiple Company Representation: No member company shall have more than two (2) individual principals or employees concurrently serving terms on the Board of Directors.
+Multiple Company Representation: No member company shall have more than three (3) individual principals or employees concurrently serving terms on the Board of Directors.

 Section 7.
 Vacancies: Any vacancy in the position of an Officer or Director shall be filled by appointment of the President with the consent of the Board of Directors.

 Section 8.
 Removal From Office: Any Officer or Director may be removed from office for cause by a majority vote of Board of Directors or the general membership.

 Section 1.
 Executive Committee: The Executive Committee of the Board of Directors shall consist of the President, Vice President, Secretary, Treasurer and any Past President invited at the discretion of the Executive Committee.
 The Committee shall conduct the affairs of the Association between meetings of the Board of Directors.